ccao-data/service-spark-iasworld/README.md

 ### Submitting via the command line

 Batches are submitted to the Spark Docker cluster via the command line.
-The main job submission argument is either `--json-string` or `--json-file`.
+The main job submission argument is either `--json-string` or `--yaml-file`.
 For example, to submit a job to extract all data in the `comdat` table starting from 2023, run the following command using `--json-string`: